vchan2/vchan2.github.io/2023APCalculusBC.md

 * Concavity
   * <a href="https://www.desmos.com/calculator/rn3t3zbamk"> Visualization of relationship between a curve's concavity, its tangent line, and the second derivative </a>
 * Trigonometry
-  * <a href="https://mathisonian.github.io/trig/etymology/"> The etymology of the 6 standard trig fuctions, complete with animations </a>
+  * <a href="https://mathisonian.github.io/trig/etymology/"> The etymology of the 6 standard trig functions, complete with animations </a>
   * <a href="https://vchan2.github.io/2021Calculus/Trig_derivatives_proofs.pdf"> Proofs of Trigonometric Derivatives </a>
 * DE
   * <a href="https://www.geogebra.org/m/W7dAdgqc">Slope field plotter</a>